How to Set Meaningful Goals When You Feel Lost

 20px

 Imagine waking up one day and realizing you’re not where you thought you’d be in life.
 The career you envisioned hasn’t materialized, your social circle seems fragmented, and that sense of purpose you were sure you’d have by now?
 Well, it’s still playing hide and seek.
 Sound familiar?
 If you’re nodding along, take a deep breath – you’re not alone, and more importantly, you’re in the right place.
+As someone who’s navigated the tumultuous waters of career transitions and personal growth for over three decades, I can assure you that feeling lost is not just common – it’s a crucial part of the journey.

 1. Embracing the “Lost” Feeling: It’s More Common Than You Think